 About Me

 I am an anthropologist and data analyst.
-My doctorate is in anthropology.
+My doctorate is in anthropology with an emphasis on pre-contact archaeology in the Texas Coastal Plains .
 I have spent years in academics teaching at minority serving institutions and serving as a research associate.
 I love working with data, looking for patterns, digging into why those patterns exist, and what drives human behavior.

 I have a wide array of skills including teaching, GIS, database development, grant writing, editing, quantitative and qualitative research, and data analysis.